abhi32GBram/Chalkboard/Documentation.md

     *  This mechanism serves as a deterrent against unauthorized access attempts and helps maintain the integrity and security of the board content.

+---

+> # User Room Authentication & Live User Avatars in Canvas

+- **Feature Addition**:
+    - We have enhanced the platform by introducing the capability for users to join the canvas of a common room.
+    -  This feature is exclusively accessible to members of the organization, ensuring a secure and collaborative environment for team members.

+#### Wireframe Enhancements for Organization Section and Live Room

+- **Chalkboard Logo and Banner**:
+    - A chalkboard logo and banner have been integrated into the organization section and live room.
+    - Clicking on these elements will redirect the user back to the organization boards section, providing a seamless navigation experience.

+- **Board Title as a Button**:
+    - The board title has been transformed into a button, allowing users to rename the board on-the-spot.
+     - This feature enhances the flexibility and customization options available to users, enabling them to easily adapt the board to their specific needs.

+- **Utility Menu as Hamburger Menu**:
+    -  A utility menu, represented as a hamburger menu, has been added.
+    -  Upon clicking, this menu provides a range of options including copying the board link, deleting the board, and renaming the board.
+    -  This addition streamlines the management of boards, offering users quick access to essential functionalities.

+- **In-Room Member Avatars**:
+    -  The top-right section of the canvas now displays the avatars of in-room members.
+    -  This feature not only visually indicates the presence of other users in the canvas room but also shows their names, fostering a sense of community and collaboration among team members.
+---

+> # Toolbar Functionality Setup

+## Toolbar Section Enhancements

+The toolbar section has been significantly enhanced to include a variety of tools, making it partially functional.
+The tools now available include:

+- **Select**: Allows users to select objects on the canvas.
+- **Rectangle**: Enables users to draw rectangles on the canvas.
+- **Ellipse**: Allows users to draw ellipses on the canvas.
+- **Text**: Provides the functionality to add text to the canvas.
+- **Pencil**: Enables users to draw freehand on the canvas.
+- **Sticky Notes**: Allows users to add sticky notes to the canvas for annotations or reminders.

+## Undo and Redo Buttons

+Two new buttons, Undo and Redo, have been added to the toolbar.
+These buttons are crucial for managing changes made on the canvas:

+- **Canvas History Hooks**: These hooks are attached to the Undo and Redo buttons.
+They enable the functionality of undoing and redoing changes made on the canvas.
+This is achieved by maintaining a history of canvas states, allowing users to revert or reapply changes as needed.
+- **Functionality Source**: The functionality for these buttons comes from the `useHistory` hook provided by Liveblocks.
+This hook manages the history of canvas states, facilitating the undo and redo operations.

+## User Modes and Tool Selection

+* The application now supports different user modes, with the ability to select tools based on the current mode.
+*  The default tool selected in each mode is the **Select** tool.
+* This feature enhances the user experience by allowing for more intuitive and context-aware tool selection:

+- **States and Selection**: The application maintains states that reflect the current user mode.
+Based on these states, the appropriate tool can be selected and made active on the canvas.
+This ensures that users can easily switch between tools and modes, enhancing the overall usability of the application.

+## Backend Event Triggers

+Several event triggers have been added to the backend to manage various user interactions with the canvas:

+- **Pressing**: Triggered when a user presses a key or a mouse button.
+This can be used to initiate actions or modify the behavior of the application based on user input.
+- **SelectionNet**: A specialized event that likely refers to a network of selection events.
+This could be used to manage complex selection scenarios, such as selecting multiple objects or handling selection in a networked environment.
+- **Translation**: Triggered when an object on the canvas is moved or translated.
+This event is crucial for tracking and managing the movement of objects within the application.
+- **Resizing**: Triggered when an object on the canvas is resized.
+This event allows the application to adjust the size of objects dynamically, enhancing the flexibility and precision of the canvas editing capabilities.
+- **Free Draw**: Triggered when a user draws freely on the canvas.
+This event is essential for capturing and managing freehand drawings, providing a more expressive and creative canvas editing experience.

+---